 The Department of HE Law, Leadership & Business is made up of 3 distinct areas that service a variety of learners in Higher Education courses either on a full time, part time or apprenticeship basis.
-The management team consists of Nicola Johnson who is the Head of HE Law, Leadership & Business, Sarah Cook who is the Programme Manager for Business and Management and Leadership and Management and Katie King who is the Programme Manager for Law.
+The management team consists of Nicola Johnson who is the Head of HE Law, Leadership & Business, Sarah Cook who is the Deputy Head for Business and Management and Leadership and Management and Katie King who is the Deputy Head for Law and Policing.
 Our aim is to provide a comprehensive range of education, training and personal development programmes that satisfy the needs of individuals and organisations.

-With Leeds being the UK's fastest growing city, and classed as the UK's biggest financial and business services centre outside of London, the faculty is focused on offering courses which encompass the needs of employers and learners and enhance the skills offered to those going on to work in industry and commerce.
+With Leeds being the UK's fastest growing city, and classed as the UK's largest financial and business services centre outside of London, the faculty is focused on offering courses which encompass the needs of employers and learners and enhance the skills offered to those going on to work in industry and commerce.

-We cover learning in Leadership and Management, Law and Legal Studies, Policing and Business and Management.
-As a department within Leeds City College we have developed to provide a mix between training and education, to improve both technical knowledge and skills for organisations in the city region, national and international arena.
+We cover learning in Leadership and Management, Law and Legal Studies and Business and Management.
+As a department within Leeds City College, we have developed to provide a mix between training and education in order to improve both your technical knowledge and skills for employment in organisations in the city, national and international arena.